 Chaste tree has been effectively used by herbal specialists to prevent miscarriage when planning for pregnancy.
 It has also been used in cases of low progesterone, it has been shown to increase progesterone levels by an average of 56%.

 Black Cohosh – Now known as Actaea racemosa, is used for toning and regular functioning of the uterine lining.
 It helps to balance estrogen levels and relieve menstrual pains.
-Black Cohosh has long been used to help bring on menstrual period in cases of amenorrhea, helps to treat issues of miscarriages, and effectively relax the uterus.
+Black Cohosh has long been used to help bring on a menstrual period in cases of amenorrhea, helps to treat issues of miscarriages, and effectively relax the uterus.

 Black Cohosh is effectively used when preparing your body to conceive.
 Taking black cohosh from menstruation to ovulation may increase the release of hormones to assist with ovulation.
 Black Cohosh also has anti-inflammatory and antioxidant benefits and protects against aging and DNA damage.
 This is particularly helpful for women who are over 35 or who have been exposed to toxicity.